7 Best Lightweight Backpacks of 2017

 MAX WEIGHT REC: 25lb

-The Mountain Laurel Designs Exodus is a featherweight frameless backpack designed for truly ultralight travelers.
-This pack is simple and strong, keeping weight to an absolute minimum.
-It’s a frameless pack, meaning you’ll need to travel very light to keep it comfortable.
-As with all frameless packs, too much weight will make this backpack awkward and uncomfortable.
-Hip belt pockets cost extra for this pack.
+The Mountain Laurel Designs Prophet is a featherweight frameless backpack designed for experienced ultralight travelers.
+This pack is simple and strong, keeping weight to an absolute minimum for those looking to crush miles.
+It’s a frameless pack, meaning you’ll need to travel very light and pack it carefully to keep it comfortable.
+Adding hip belt pockets will cost extra on this pack, but I personally wouldn’t buy a pack without them.
+MLD also makes the similar 38L Burn and 58L Exodus packs.

 WEIGHT: 3lb 10oz

-The REI Flash 65 Pack (or Flash 60 for women) is another good budget option for people looking to try a lighter pack without a big financial investment.
-I prefer the weight and features of the Exos 58 over the Flash 65, but it does have a very comfortable frame, a solid hip belt, and some nice extras - like a full-body zipper to easily access any item in your pack.
+The REI Flash 65 Pack (men's & women's) is another good budget option for hikers, but this model can carry heavier loads and more volume.
+The downside to that equation is extra weight.
+I personally prefer the fit and feel of the Exos 58 over this pack, but the Flash 65 does have a comfortable frame, solid hip belt, and some nice features - like a full-body zipper to access any item in your pack.

 WEIGHT: 4lb 6oz